ackintosh/ganesha/README.md

 ## [Usage](#table-of-contents)

 Ganesha provides following simple interfaces.
-Each method receives a string (named `$service` in example) to identify the service. `$service` will be the service name of the API, the endpoint name or etc. Please remember that Ganesha detects system failure for each `$service`.
+Each method receives a string (named `$service` in example) to identify the service. `$service` will be the service name of the API, the endpoint name, etc. Please remember that Ganesha detects system failure for each `$service`.

 ```php
 $ganesha->isAvailable($service);